STB1019/TTS_Leonardo/readme.md

 # TTS_Leonardo

-Talker is a text-to-speech (TTS) library that converts text into spoken audio.
+Talker is a simple text-to-speech (TTS) library that converts text into spoken audio.
 It supports multiple TTS engines and voices.

 ## Features